British Aerospace Sea Harrier: Design

 The Sea Harrier is a subsonic aircraft designed for strike, reconnaissance and fighter roles.
 It features a single Rolls-Royce Pegasus turbofan engine with two intakes and four vectorable nozzles.
-It has two landing gear on the fuselage and two outrigger landing gear on the wings.
+It has two landing gear on the fuselage and two outrigger landing gears on the wings.
 The Sea Harrier is equipped with four wing and three fuselage pylons for carrying weapons and external fuel tanks.
-Use of the ski jump allowed the aircraft to take off from a short flight deck with a heavier payload than would otherwise be possible, although it can also take off like a conventional loaded fighter without thrust vectoring from a normal airport runway.
+The use of the ski jump allowed the aircraft to take off from a short flight deck with a heavier payload than would otherwise be possible, although it can also take off like a conventional loaded fighter without thrust vectoring from a normal airport runway.

-The Sea Harrier was largely based on the Harrier GR3, but was modified to have a raised cockpit with a "bubble" canopy for greater visibility, and an extended forward fuselage to accommodate the Ferranti Blue Fox radar.
+The Sea Harrier was largely based on the Harrier GR3, but was modified to have a raised cockpit with a "bubble" canopy for greater visibility and an extended forward fuselage to accommodate the Ferranti Blue Fox radar.
 Parts were changed to use corrosion resistant alloys, or coatings were added, to protect against the marine environment.
 After the Falklands War, the Sea Harrier was fitted with the Sea Eagle anti-ship missile.

 The Blue Fox radar was seen by some critics as having comparatively low performance for what was available at the time of procurement.
-The Sea Harrier FA2 was fitted with the Blue Vixen radar, which was described as one of the most advanced pulse doppler radar systems in the world; The Blue Vixen formed the basis of the Eurofighter Typhoon's CAPTOR radar.
+The Sea Harrier FA2 was fitted with the Blue Vixen radar, which was described as one of the most advanced pulse doppler radar systems in the world.
+The Blue Vixen formed the basis of the Eurofighter Typhoon's CAPTOR radar.
 The Sea Harrier FA2 carried the AIM-120 AMRAAM missile, the first UK aircraft with this capability.
 An upgraded model of the Pegasus engine, the Pegasus Mk 106, was used in the Sea Harrier FA2.
-In response to the threat of radar-based anti aircraft weapons electronic countermeasures were added.
+In response to the threat of radar-based anti-aircraft weapons electronic countermeasures were added.
 Other improvements included an increased air-to-air weapons load, look-down radar, increased range, and improved cockpit displays.